pganalyze/pganalyze-docs/enterprise/upgrade.md

 **4. Run `rake db:migrate` task in a new container**

-Before starting the database migration task, make sure that the `pgcrypto` and `uuid-ossp` extensions are installed and available.
-If the statistics database uses Postgres 10 and newer, you also need the `btree_gist` extension.
+Before starting the database migration task, make sure that the `btree_gist` and `pgcrypto` extensions are installed and available.

 `docker run --env-file pganalyze.env quay.io/pganalyze/enterprise:[new version] rake db:migrate`